rowland/tuppence/SPECIFICATION.md

 ### Type System Properties
 - All types in Tuppence are immutable.
-- Integer types are fixed-width, except for Int and UInt, which adjust to the architecture’s natural word size.
+- Integer types are fixed-width, except for Int and UInt, which adjust to the architecture's natural word size.

 - **Type aliases** (such as `Byte` and `Rune`) provide better readability but do not introduce new underlying types.